robinzimmer1989/jam-cms/docs/known-issues.md

 }
 ```

-### Global styles overwrites

-We’re using [Ant Design](https://ant.design/) under the hood and the library is adding global CSS to the site.
-There is no way to prevent this behavior currently.
-There are some open [issues](https://github.com/ant-design/ant-design/issues/9363) for this and hopefully this will be resolved soon.

-You can overcome this issue by simply overwriting the CSS properties in case they screw something up.
-It’s important to note that the behavior is different in development and build mode (SSR), so make sure you pay attention to style changes in both environments.

 ### Gatsby Image only supports fluid

 When using `<GatsbyImage />` you need to import it directly from `jam-cms`.
 This is important to make sure new images will work in the jamCMS backend on a live site.